Holland - World War II Reflections

 Get to know your guide:

 Martin Wigtman, teacher and engineer by trade, and now a WW II history buff by choice, will be your guide.
 Born in 1949 in Soest, on a farm west of the Grebbe Line, Martin's father was active in the war, but like so many of that generation, did not speak about it.
 Martin has researched his father's involvement and others and delved into the history of the region through archives and archaeology.
-He now lives in the town of Scherpenzeel, the most war-torn town in the Netherlands, and regularly gives lectures, guides tours, and volunteers at a local museum that he helped establish.
+He now lives in the town of Scherpenzeel, once the most war-torn town in the Netherlands, and regularly gives lectures, guides tours, and volunteers at a local museum that he helped establish.

 If World War history is not your thing, see a complete list of our bike tours in the Netherlands.
 We offer something for everyone.